 Over the past decade, The Botanic Garden has woven itself into the fabric of Oklahoma State University and the city of Stillwater’s cultural identity.
 The Botanic Garden Road Project is the next step to continue elevating this community treasure, which has all been made possible by the generosity of others.

 This project will create a road leading guests closer to the garden’s entrance and a new parking lot.
 The Botanic Garden Road Project improves accessibility to the garden and better meeting the needs of this growing icon, frequently serves as a bridge between the university and Stillwater communities.

 Dr. Thomas Coon is Vice President and Dean of the Division of Agricultural Sciences and Natural Resources at Oklahoma State University.
 Dr. Coon received his B.A., Biology from Luther College, a M.S. and Ph.D. in Ecology from University of California-Davis.
 Dr. Coon joined OSU’s Division of Agricultural Sciences and Natural Resources in July 2014.

 “One of the great privileges that comes with the position is the opportunity to interact with individuals, groups and organizations across the state, and through that interaction gain real-world insights about how we, as stewards of the land-grant mission, can help Oklahomans improve the quality of life for themselves, their families and their communities.”

 Prior to joining the administration at OSU, he held the position of Director for cooperative extension at Michigan State University for nine years.
-At OSU he serves as director of the Oklahoma Cooperative Extension Service, Oklahoma Agricultural Experiment Station and the Dean of the College of Agricultural Sciences and Natural Resources.
+At OSU he serves as director of the Oklahoma Cooperative Extension Service, Oklahoma Agricultural Experiment Station and the Dean of the Ferguson College of Agriculture.